The world’s best Christmas markets for a magical festive break

 Get into the festive spirit at one of the world’s best Christmas markets

-As autumn’s chill deepens and nights draw in, the festive season emerges as a welcome antidote, transforming streets with twinkling lights and glittering decorations.
-While retailers begin their Christmas campaigns well before Halloween, it is the annual emergence of Christmas markets that truly signals the official start of the holiday period.
+As winter’s chill deepens and nights draw in, the festive season emerges as a welcome antidote, transforming streets with twinkling lights and glittering decorations.
+It is the annual emergence of Christmas markets that truly signals the official start of the holiday period.

-These markets, whether steeped in tradition or embracing contemporary flair, become the defining feature of December in countless cities worldwide.
+These markets, whether steeped in tradition or embracing contemporary flair, become the defining feature of December in many cities worldwide.

 From the historic charm of Strasbourg to the bustling atmosphere of Chicago, weekends leading up to Christmas are often spent navigating log cabins and chalet-style stalls.
 Visitors seek out last-minute gifts, warm themselves with hearty German cuisine or glühwein, and soak in the unique ambiance.